Friday, November 17, 2023

 Basically, with the current pricing trend, it's impossible to get double the performance score in a new GPU at the same original price of a 5+ year-old flagship GPU.
 If sticking to my "golden rule," I might effectively never again buy a dedicated GPU.

 Besides ignoring/breaking my own rule, there is another possible way out: SoCs like the Apple M2 Max.
 Mighty powerful CPU + GPU in a single chip.
 Similar to the integrated APUs from AMD used in some gaming consoles/handhelds, and laptops, just way more powerful, and yet more power efficient.
-Seriously hoping the evolution of SoCs/APUs will be much more promising than what we have seen recently from discrete GPUs.
+Seriously hoping the price+performance evolution of SoCs/APUs will be much more promising than what we have seen recently from discrete GPUs.

 Saturday, December 18, 2021